Penn Foster is the name of the online testing company that the NRF uses to certify people in Customer

 The proctor button brings you to the Proctor Portal.
 Here you can access the daily testing password (not available during Covid), rules for taking

 The Learner button allows you to see information on each of your student learners.
+When you see your students in the Learner's tile, that

 The Report button allows you to see Student Summary, Enrollment Info, Graduates, and other reports.